-Because almost all finite mixture models are non-identifiable due to label switching and potential overfitting (e.g., see \cite{Fr06}), the generic identifiability of \cite{YS68} is discussed instead.
+Because almost all finite mixture models are not identifiable due to label switching and potentially overfitting \citep[e.g., see][]{Fr06}, the generic identifiability of \cite{YS68} is discussed instead.
 Generic identifiability implies that if two finite mixture distributions in a parametric family are equal, then identical parameter vectors can be chosen, corresponding to these two distributions under suitable permutation and aggregation of component densities.
-For more details, see \cite{Fr06}, \cite{YS68}, and \citet[Definition 3.1.1]{TSM85}.
-To demonstrate the generic identifiability of finite mixture models, \citet[Theorem 2]{Te63} uses one-to-one transforms $m_{j}(t)$ $(j=1,2)$ of the distribution functions of any two distinct components indexed by $t$, such as the moment generating function and characteristic function, and verifies that the ratio $m_{1}(t)/m_{2}(t)$ converges to zero or infinity as $t\to \infty$.
-This method is referred to as Teicher's approach. \cite{HMS04} employed Teicher's approach to demonstrate the generic identifiability of finite mixtures of symmetric circular distributions including the von Mises and wrapped Cauchy distributions.
+For details, see \cite{Fr06}, \cite{YS68} and \citet[Definition 3.1.1]{TSM85}.
+To demonstrate the generic identifiability of finite mixture models, \citet[Theorem 2]{Te63} uses one-to-one transforms $m_{j}(t)$ $(j=1,2)$ of the distribution functions of any two distinct components indexed by $t$, such as the moment generating function and the characteristic function, and verifies that the ratio $m_{1}(t)/m_{2}(t)$ converges to zero or infinity as $t\to \infty$. \cite{HMS04} employed Teicher's approach to demonstrate the generic identifiability of finite mixtures of symmetric circular distributions including the von Mises and wrapped Cauchy distributions.
 The point here is that any component density satisfying the conditions of \cite{Te63} in a finite mixture model is identifiable in the usual sense.
 Accordingly, the result of \cite{HMS04} indicates that the von Mises and wrapped Cauchy distributions are identifiable.
 In contrast, Teicher's approach cannot be directly applied to asymmetric circular models such as the sine-skewed distributions because, when the transforms $m_{j}(t)$ $(j=1,2)$ are set to be characteristic functions of two different models, the ratio $m_{1}(t)/m_{2}(t)$ does not generally converge when $t\to\infty$.